AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 ![Alt Text](GIFs/movement1.gif)

 <p>The player can also dodge some attacks from the enemies.
-In this state, the player will not recieve any damage from the enemies and will move a little faster to the direction of the mouse.
+In this state, the player will not receive any damage from the enemies and will move a little faster to the direction of the mouse.
 To accomplish that I created a variable *isDodging* who will be used in the collision with other objects, if it is true, it will not calculate the damage and will not change the state to knockback.
 There is a cooldown in this action.</p>
-<p>In this moment I also use an event to comunicate between the attack script and the movement script, the event name is *blockAttacking* and is called when the character is doing an action that blocks the attack actions, as its name says.</p>
+<p>At this moment I also use an event to comunicate between the attack script and the movement script, the event name is *blockAttacking* and is called when the character is doing an action that blocks the attack actions, as its name says.</p>

 	if(Input.GetKey(KeyCode.LeftShift) && Time.time > rechargeDodge + lastDodge)
     {